evandersondev/darto-docs/app/support/page.md

 - **GitHub Issues**: If you encounter a bug or have a feature request, you can open an issue on our [GitHub repository](https://github.com/evandersondev/darto/issues).
 - **Discussions**: Join the conversation on our [GitHub Discussions](https://github.com/evandersondev/darto/discussions) page to ask questions and share your knowledge with the community.

-### Social Media

-- **Twitter**: Follow us on Twitter [@DartoFramework](https://twitter.com/DartoFramework) for the latest news and updates.
-- **YouTube**: Subscribe to our [YouTube channel](https://www.youtube.com/channel/UCdarto) for tutorials and walkthroughs.

-### Professional Support

-For professional support, you can contact the core team directly.
-We offer consulting, custom development, and training services to help you get the most out of Darto.

-- **Email**: support@dartoframework.com
-- **Phone**: +1 (800) 123-4567

-## Contributing

-We welcome contributions from the community!
-If you would like to contribute to Darto, please read our [contribution guidelines](https://github.com/evandersondev/darto/blob/main/CONTRIBUTING.md) to get started.

 ### Reporting Issues